RandomStudio/random-studio/src/content/studio.md

       as part of our physical world, engaging us to explore, play and wonder.

-      We are looking for an experience strategist who can lead the proposal process and concept development phase for innovation programs and long-term projects.
+      We are looking for a a Senior User Experience Strategist who can lead the proposal process and concept development phase for innovation programs and long-term projects.
     jobIsVisible: true
   - jobTitle: Senior Experience Designer
     jobURL: https://randomstudio.bamboohr.com/jobs/view.php?id=10&source=aWQ9Nw%3D%3D